NextronSystems/analysis-cockpit-manual/requirements/hardware.rst

 The Analysis Cockpit does not have any filters on which type of events will be imported into the database.
 This has to be controlled by chaning your scan parameters in your ASGARD Management Center.
-To raise the log level, you can use the ``--reduced`` parameter for all of your scans.
+To change the log level, you can use the ``--reduced`` parameter for all of your scans.

 .. hint::